Shaedil/vim-vintage-colorscheme/README.md

     ```

 4. (Optional) You can move the vim-vintage color file to your .vim/colors directory for those with less space

+### Manual Installation
+1. Download the zip file at the top right of the github repository
+2. Extract into the .vim/bundles folder.
+3. Move vintage.vim into the .vim/colors folder

 ## Configuration (Modify your .vimrc)
 The commands are easy, because it's similar to other colorschemes: